Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Introduction

 In recent years, as noted by \cite{nazarov2018sparse}, there has been a rise in interest for \emph{inductive matrix completion}, where the common linear factors are chosen from a set of given vectors in the form of side information.

-In this paper, we present an optimization based approach that improves upon the state of the art across these two subfields of matrix completion.
-Next we review the literature in both the general matrix completion area, and also the inductive matrix completion area.
+In this paper, we present an optimization based approach that improves upon the state of the art in matrix completion with and without side information.
+We next review the literature in both the general matrix completion and the inductive matrix completion areas.